ILIAS-eLearning/ILIAS/BACKLOG.md

 * let html_tag take a flexible number of HTMLs and concat them itself
 * elaborate representation of input to make it read only and take `$_FILES` into account
+* write primitives for all missing HTML input types
 * introduce a possibility to output erros from function calls
 * introduce namespacing
     - this seems to be a mess